fastify/fastify-diagnostics-channel/README.md

 This event is sent when a request spent more time that [`connectionTimeout`](https://www.fastify.io/docs/latest/Server/#connectiontimeout) specify.
 For further information about `connectionTimeout` check the Fastify documentation.

-The message data is a object contaning: [`request` object](https://github.com/fastify/fastify/blob/master/docs/Request.md) and [`reply` object](https://github.com/fastify/fastify/blob/master/docs/Reply.md)
+The message data is a object contaning: [`request` object](https://github.com/fastify/fastify/blob/master/docs/Request.md) and [`reply` object](https://github.com/fastify/fastify/blob/master/docs/Reply.md) and `connectionTimeout` value

 Note: by default the fastify does not limit the request time.